5 steps to create a GDPR-compliant quiz

 4. And social sharing?

-Our quizzes feature built-in social sharing, and our social sharing buttons are GDPR-compliant.
+Our quiz maker features built-in social sharing, and our social sharing buttons are GDPR-compliant.
 They do not load any code from the respective social network until the user clicks on them.

 However, many share buttons pre-load code from the social networks, which makes them potentially non-compliant from a GDPR perspective.